random-geek/MapEditr/Manual.md

 Usage: `deleteblocks --p1 x y z --p2 x y z [--invert]`

-Deletes all mapblocks in the given area.
+Delete all mapblocks inside or outside an area.

 Arguments:

-- `--p1, --p2`: Area to delete from.
-Only mapblocks fully inside this area will be deleted.
+- `--p1, --p2`: Area containing mapblocks to delete.
+By default, only mapblocks fully within this area will be deleted.
-- `--invert`: Delete only mapblocks that are fully *outside* the given area.
+- `--invert`: Delete all mapblocks fully *outside* the given area.
+Use with caution; you could erase a large portion of your world!

 **Note:** Deleting mapblocks is *not* the same as filling them with air!
 Mapgen will be invoked where the blocks were deleted, and this sometimes causes